 David Gilmour has gone on record to thwart any rumors that it was intended; he insists the phenomenon is purely coincidental.
 Ditto for the album's engineer, Alan Parsons, who flatly denied any correlation.
 This hasn't stopped the TV series Family Guy from making comical references to it.
 As my friend Susan stated during our private vacation screening, "Someone must have had a lot of time on their hands to figure this out."
 Or maybe it's just as The Police's Der Stingal once sang:

-I would encourage you to try it for yourself this Labor Day weekend.
+I would encourage you to try it for yourself.
+Perhaps even this Labor Day weekend.
 Gather your family, friends, college dorm pals, etc., and give it a spin.
 And when you've finished exhausting the possibilities with Rainbow, try synching up the song "Echoes" from the Pink Floyd album Meddle (1971) with Stanley Kubrick's genius epic feature 2001: A Space Odyssey.
 Start the song at the beginning of the third act of the film, "Jupiter and Beyond the Infinite," and strap yourself in.
 Laser light show is optional.